NehalH/GutWise/README.md

 # GutWise
-Logistic Regression classification model for determining gut health.
+A Logistic Regression classification model for determining gut health.

 ## About
 GutWise is an innovative project focused on promoting gut health and providing valuable insights into the intricate relationship between lifestyle factors and the gut microbiota.